 While you can listen to live jazz anytime of the year, November is when the genre really gets into full swing….

-That’s because the EFG London Jazz Festival is back once again to bebop its way through town for ten days spanning the 11th-20th of November.
-The festival – turning the big 3-0 this year – is your one-stop-shop for all sounds smooth and blue, and is set to take over every live venue in the capital that can get behind a good jam session (concert halls, basement bars, theatres and clubs, you name it…).
+That’s because the EFG London Jazz Festival is back once again to bebop its way through town for ten days spanning the 10th-19th of November.
+The festival (turning a healthy 31 this year) is your one-stop-shop for all sounds smooth and blue, and is set to take over every live venue in the capital that can get behind a good jam session (concert halls, basement bars, theatres and clubs, you name it…).

-As always, and especially so considering the birthday milestone, the organisers have dug far and wide to assemble a formidable lineup.
+As always the organisers have dug far and wide to assemble a formidable lineup.
 Jazz musicians and bands both old and new, firmly established and on their way up, local and international, will be on show.
 Truth be told, it all looks rosy, wherever you decide to lend your ears, but in any case we’ve drawn a few highlights out of the hat to help give an idea…

-NOTE: The EFG is going down between the 11th-20th November at various venues across London.
+NOTE: The EFG is going down between the 10th-19th November at various venues across London.
 You check the schedule, read bios and buy tickets on their website here.

 Sucker for the genre?
 Here are the best jazz bars in London